Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 In your next conversation, try to keep it just a few minutes longer than you usually do.

-To get a starting boost, I recommend you to see which one of these social skills guides are relevant to you.
+To get a good start, I recommend you to see which one of these social skills guides are relevant to you.

 8. Radiate warmth to “get away” with being weird or awkward